There are two types of offline files in DigiExam:

 Start an exam with an offline file

-To start an exam with an offline file, you need to add the downloaded file to a USB-device, which can then be used to start an exam offline.
-Start the exam offline by opening the DigiExam client on a computer with no internet connection, then insert the USB-device with the offline file into that computer.
+To start an exam with an offline file, you need to add the downloaded file to a USB-drive, which can then be used to start an exam offline.
+Start the exam offline by opening the DigiExam client on a computer with no internet connection, then insert the USB-drive with the offline file into that computer.

-The DigiExam client will ask for a USB-device if there is no active internet connection when an exam is handed in.
-When a USB-device is inserted into the computer an offline answer file that contains the student's answers will be automatically downloaded to the USB-device.
+When an exam is handed in without internet connection, the DigiExam client will ask for a USB-drive.
+When a USB-drive is inserted into the computer an offline answer file that contains the student's answers will automatically be downloaded to the USB-drive.

-The offline answer file will be named with the Exam ID and student code with a hyphen between them and with the file extension ".dxr" (for example, 69497003-digiexamtest1.dxr).
+The offline answer file will be named with the Exam ID and student code with a hyphen between them and with the file extension .dxr (for example, 123456789-test.dxr).

 Upload offline answer file